semeongetachew/dimer/README.md

 ## Dimer
 Dimer is a react-native chatbot that directs hurricane survivors to their nearest location for shelter, food, and resources.
+Please feel free to make a pull request if you desire to contribute.

 ## Setup